Skip to content

 Well, in a review of the very limited research conducted so far8, in those studies where vegan participants have been deliberately selected in order to compare their health status to vegetarian and omnivorous diets, the profile of their gut microbiota does appear to differ, displaying a prevalence of more beneficial species.
 The review also noted that the vegan subjects tended to be healthier than their vegetarian/omnivorous counterparts; this was thought to be related to lower levels of inflammation observed in the vegans.

 With vegetarians we see a less obvious difference, and more research definitely needs to be conducted; it's not guaranteed that the vegan would definitely have the healthier gut bacteria than the meat eater, because, as mentioned above, a number of other factors can also affect gut health, and of course vegans don't necessarily always follow a healthier diet than meat-eaters.

 In fact a vegan with an extremely high sugar intake may well show higher levels of pathogenic bacteria as pathogens feed on sugar.
 But the research so far is encouraging, so if you were looking for another reason to go vegan, other than the environmental and ethical factors, perhaps it's worth considering your gut bacteria.

-Just in case you're wondering, probiotic supplements can of course be vegan too such as Optibac 'For every day EXTRA Strength' - they're not only available in yoghurts and yoghurt drinks.
+Just in case you're wondering, probiotic supplements can of course be vegan too such as Optibac Probiotics Every Day EXTRA - they're not only available in yoghurts and yoghurt drinks.
 Read about why to consider probiotic supplements instead of yoghurts.

 For more information on gut health, check out these helpful blogs: